The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Data

 \subsection{Small Sample of Post-Starburst Galaxies}

-We assembled a small sample of known post-starburst galaxies, which will be used to test and tune the selection criteria that we will introduce in subsequent sections.

-This contains the 564 low-redshift ($z_\mathrm{median} \sim 0.1$) post-starburst galaxies found in the 5th Data Release of the Sloan Digital Sky Survey \citep{Adelman-McCarthy_etal_2007} by \citet{Goto_2007}.
+We assembled a small sample of known post-starburst galaxies at both low and high redshift, which will be used to test and tune the selection criteria that we will introduce in subsequent sections.
+This sample contains the 564 low-redshift ($z_\mathrm{median} \sim 0.1$) post-starburst galaxies found in the 5th Data Release of the Sloan Digital Sky Survey \citep{Adelman-McCarthy_etal_2007} by \citet{Goto_2007}.
 This sample was selected from the main galaxy catalogue at redshift $z<0.33$ such that the H$\alpha$ line is well within the wavelength coverage of the spectra.
-It was selected by the equivalent width cuts H$\delta$ EW $>$ $5.0$\AA, H$\alpha$ EW $>$ $-3.0$\AA \, and OII$\lambda$3727 EW $>$ $-2.5$\AA.
+It was selected by the equivalent width cuts H$\delta$ EW $>$ $5.0$\AA, H$\alpha$ EW $>$ $-3.0$\AA \, and OII$\lambda$3727 EW $>$ $-2.5$\AA , where positive value of equivalent width corresponds to absorption and negative value to emission.
 We add to this about 100 intermediate- and high-redshift objects (redshift $z \sim 0.4 - 0.8$) that were mostly found serendipitously from visual inspection of SDSS and BOSS spectra.